-The International Committee of the Red Cross was founded in 1863 to help individuals who lives have been devastated by wars, conflicts and armed violence.
+The International Committee of the Red Cross was founded in 1863 to help individuals whose lives have been devastated by wars, conflicts and armed violence.
 Today, the organization operates around the world, helping individuals overcome hardship while acting as activists to encourage the enforcement of laws that protect victims of war.

 Based in Geneva, Switzerland, the International Committee of the Red Cross has more than 14,500 employees working in over 80 countries.
 The organization is funded primarily through donations made by governments from around the world as well as from funds from the Red Crescent and Red Cross.